Patients moved after nurse shortage closes care home

 Assistant director of adult services Cath Hayhow said the decision was down to safety and not finance.

-She added: "The staffing levels are now critical and it is no longer safe to provide this service, we simply have no choice at the moment.'Not ideal'
+She added: "The staffing levels are now critical and it is no longer safe to provide this service, we simply have no choice at the moment.

 "We are advertising, we are interviewing and we are also working with agencies off-island to find suitably qualified staff."